Skip to Content

 • Garlic: fresh is best but use the bottled minced garlic if that is all you have.
 Avoid the garlic powder.

-• Sugar and Salt: Just a touch of these really enhances the flavor of the vegetables in this sauce.
+• Sugar and Salt: Just a touch of these enhances the flavor of the vegetables in this sauce.
 It doesn’t take much….just a pinch.

 Additions:

-• Vegetable additions: Some cooks like to add mushrooms, zucchini or eggplant when first cooking the peppers
+• Vegetable additions: Some cooks like to add mushrooms, zucchini, or eggplant when first cooking the peppers

 • Spice: Add 1/2 teaspoon of your favorite powdered spicy chile pepper (or use red pepper flakes for a milder version)